Rohit-Bisht603/NSE-Indices-direction-prediction/README.md

--Feature engineering and hyperparameter tuning for highest precision score -Training the model and analyzing classification report and confusion matrix -Improving model precision for long positions by experimenting with features
+-Feature engineering and hyperparameter tuning for highest precision score -Training the model and analyzing classification report and confusion matrix -Improving model precision for long positions by experimenting with features -Building a web app using Streamlit framework of python

 ### Skills covered:
 1. Python